New Zealand women's national rugby union team: 2025

 The Black Ferns 2025 season commenced with participation in the 2025 Pacific Four Series.
 After defeating Australia (38–12) at McDonald Jones Stadium, Newcastle, on 10 May 2025 in their first match of the series, they drew with Canada (27–27) at Apollo Projects Stadium, Christchurch, on 17 May 2025.
 The Black Ferns' last draw was against England (8–8) in London in 2011.

 After Canada defeated both the United States and Australia, the Black Ferns needed to defeat the United States by a 25-point margin to win the Pacific Four Series.
 They accomplished this in a clinical performance at North Harbour Stadium, Auckland, on 24 May 2025, winning (79–14).
 Seven of the 14 tries were scored by Portia Woodman.
 In doing so, Woodman became New Zealand's leading women's fifteen-a-side try scorer of all time with 45 tries from 26 tests, passing Vanessa Cootes record of 43 tries in 16 tests, which had stood since 2002.

 On 6 July 2025, the Black Ferns faced the Black Ferns XV in a trial match in preparations for the World Cup and to give players a chance to stake a claim for the World Cup squad.
 They defeated the Black Ferns XV (45–12) in a dominant display.
 On 12 July 2025, the Black Ferns secured the Laurie O'Reilly Cup by defeating the Wallaroos (37–12) in their last test before the World Cup and their last game on home soil for the year.

 In the 2025 Women's Rugby World Cup in England, the Black Ferns defeated Spain (54–8), Japan (62–19), and Ireland (40–0), to finish atop of their pool and advance to the playoffs.
 In the quarter-final, they defeated South Africa (46–17), but lost to eventual runners-up Canada in the semi-final (19–34).
 This was the Black Ferns first loss at the Rugby World Cup since they were defeated by Ireland in the pool stages of the 2014 Women's Rugby World Cup.
 They defeated France (42–26) in the bronze medal match to finish the tournament in third place.

+On 19 December, Whitney Hansen was appointed as the new Black Ferns Head Coach through to the end of 2027.